Rhynd/Hand_Tracking/README.md

 # Hand_Tracking
-Small project made using HTML, CSS and Java Script
+Small project made using HTML, CSS and JavaScript

 With tensorflow